Academic and Institutional Policies

 - Disability records will be maintained separately from academic records; disability records will be used solely to determine appropriate services.

 - Have the responsibility to give advance notification of accommodations needed prior to the beginning of enrollment.

 - Have the responsibility to submit both documentation of their disability and a request for services.

 - Have the responsibility to initiate the request for services or accommodations; requests should be addressed to the Registrar ([email protected]).

 Students are encouraged to disclose and submit a Special Needs Request Form for any disability requiring accommodation immediately following enrollment and prior to starting classes.
 All students seeking accommodation under Section 504 of the Rehabilitation Act or the ADA must submit documentation of the physical or mental disability from qualified medical or testing personnel.

 Educational Records English

 Course materials are supplied only in English.
 Students are expected to be proficient in the oral and written use of the English language.
 International students are subject to the same admission requirements, fees, and responsibilities as domestic students.
-International students are reminded that Viridis Graduate Institute provides course materials and instruction only in English.
+International students are reminded that Viridis Graduate Institute only provides course materials and instruction in English.
 Oral and written proficiency of the English language is presumed.
 See TOEFL Requirements (under Admissions).